 It is easier to spend money that is in your pocket than to spend money that you have to get from the bank or the ATM.
 This "out of sight, out of mind" scenario may help discourage impulse buying.

 Putting money into a savings account at your local bank provides you with a teachable moment with your kids.
 Showing your kids how to save gives them an opportunity to learn self-control.
-Studies suggest that children who have savings accounts have less stress, a greater sense of hope and are more likely to attend college than kids who don't, according to the American Bankers Association.
+Studies suggest that children who have savings accounts have less stress, a greater sense of hope and are more likely to attend college than kids who don't.

 Encourages Sound Financial Habits